colbyfayock/language-story/README.md

 - Clone or fork this repository
 - Add environment variables in your repository configuration
+- Configure Actions permissions to allow both Read and Write
 - Wait for your first story!

 To add your environment variables, navigate to your repository Settings, Secrets and